signalwire/signalwire-python/README.md

 This package is licensed under the MIT license.

-opyright (c) 2018 SignalWire Inc. - see LICENSE.md for details.
+Copyright (c) 2018 SignalWire Inc. - see LICENSE.md for details.